iOS App Security – How to Protect Users’ Sensitive Data in Mobile App

 User data leak

 By using the iOS application, the user usually enters their private data.
-Storing data in an unsecured manner creates the risk of this data being leaked if the device falls into unauthorised hands.
+To store data securely, it is crucial to utilize methods like Keychain and Secure Enclave, which protect stored data from unauthorized access.
+Storing data in an unsecured manner creates the risk of this data being leaked if the device falls into unauthorized hands.

 Man in the middle attack